Killamarsh West railway station: Services

-The site today
+Proposed reopening

+In 2024, a previously approved plan to reopen the station as part of the Barrow Hill line was put on hold, following a government spending review.
+These plans were revived in 2025 under the South Yorkshire People's Network project, with Killamarsh expected to be a calling point on a tram-train extension of the South Yorkshire Supertram network between Sheffield and Chesterfield via Barrow Hill.

 There are virtually no remains of the station today, other than a large space beside the railway line where the platforms once occupied.

-The site is inaccessible as the line remains open.
+The site is inaccessible as the line remains open to through traffic.